dengage-tech/dengage-react-sdk/README.md

 })
 ```

+### App Inbox
+App Inbox is a screen within a mobile app that stores persistent messages.
+It’s kind of like an email inbox, but it lives inside the app itself.
+App Inbox differs from other mobile channels such as push notifications or in-app messages.
+For both push and in-app messages, they’re gone once you open them.

+In other words, D·engage admin panel lets you keep selected messages on the platform and Mobile SDK may retreive and display these messages when needed.

+In order to save messages into App Inbox, you need to select “Save to Inbox” option when sending messages in D·engage admin panel by assigning an expire date to it.

+Inbox messages are kept in the memory storage of the phone until app is completely closed or for a while and D·engage SDK provides functions for getting and managing these messages.

+  #### Requirements
+  - *Android*: dEngage SDK 3.2.3+
+  - *iOS*: dEngage SDK 2.5.21+

+  #### Methods
+  There are 3 methods to manage App Inbox Messages

+  - To get app inbox messages from the server
+    ```
+      dEngage.getInboxMessages(offset, limit, onComplete)
+      // where offset: Int, limit: Int = 20, onComplete: ([DengageMessage], Error>) -> Void
+    ```
+  - To delete a specific message from the inbox.
+    ```
+      dEngage.deleteInboxMessage(id, onComplete)
+      // where id: String, onComplete: (Result<Void, Error>) -> Void
+    ```

+  - to mark a specific message as clicked.
+    ```
+      dEngage.setInboxMessageAsClicked(id, onComplete)
+      // where id: String, onComplete: (Result<Void, Error>) -> Void
+    ```

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.